How To Add Charts And Graphs To WordPress

 - Scatter chart

-The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-Various options are available for each chart that allow you to customize their look and feel.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+A number of options are available for each chart that allow you to customize their settings.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile browsers without having to install any extra software.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your blog or site visitors can see your charts and graphs on their mobile device browsers without requiring the installation of extra plugins.

-Inside your WP admin area, select Plugins > Add New from the dashboard menu …
+Inside your WP dashboard, select Plugins > Add New from the navigation sidebar menu …

 You can also activate the plugin in the Plugins page …